Australian Geoscience Council Inc.

 The Australian Geoscience Council (AGC) is pursuing our Vision to raise the profile of Geoscience to be pre-eminent in Australia and to be recognised as one of the great fields of general science with Physics, Chemistry and Biology.
-In doing this the AGC is calling for nominations for the next National Geoscience Champion.
-This honour will be awarded to very few geoscientists.
-It will recognise major contributions to our science, craft and art, evidenced by technical, leadership, mentoring and collegial endeavours.
+As part of this Vision, the AGC has instigated an award for National Geoscience Champions that will be made on behalf of AGC’s eight member organisations who represent over 8 000 geoscientists around Australia.
+This honour will be bestowed on very few Geoscientists and will recognise major contributions to our science, craft and art, evidenced by technical, leadership, mentoring and collegial endeavours.

 In recognition of her contribution to Geoscience in Australia, Marita Bradshaw has been selected as a National Geoscience Champion by the Australian Geoscience Council.

 Marita Bradshaw is a leading petroleum geologist who has worked tirelessly in developing and providing relevant, high-quality data and analysis for the oil and gas industry.
 She has made significant contributions to Australian geology by developing the Australian petroleum systems framework and by building new understanding of the petroleum geology of the southern margin, North West Shelf and Lord Howe Rise.